 My favorite free survey site is SurveyMonkey, they make it easy to create surveys and guide you through the process of posting your survey to your website, how to analyze information collected, and many other helpful guides.
 Another great survey site is kwikSurveys, they’re free but have the option for upgrading their survey service for a small fee.

 Once you have customers, good reviews/ratings can help sell other potential customers.
 For example, I worked for a company who’s favorite quote was “word of mouth goes a long way,” they did great on this alone without spending much money on advertising.
 If one customer has a great experience and tells their friends it creates several more customers and so on.
 Problem with this is I have found that those who leave online reviews/ratings aren’t usually satisfied causing lower ratings, and satisfied customers don’t think about leaving feedback.
 To help get good reviews/ratings from satisfied customers you can do many things such as:

 *Making it simple-allow them to rate the service/products and/or leave a comment.

 *Offering something in return for reviews can be used, but can cost your business as well-may want to try others first.

 If you add areas for customer feedback on your website you must allow both good and bad.
-People who look at reviews/ratings to help them choose expect to see both, but want to see more good than bad.
-A couple free review/rating websites include Rating-widget and Re-Vu.
+People who look at reviews/ratings to help them choose to expect to see both, but want to see more good than bad.
+A free review/rating website includes Rating-widget.
 Reviews/ratings can set you apart from your competition, but without enough good reviews/ratings to offset the bad can harm your business.

 These aren’t the only things you can do to create a buyer persona, you can also view similar services/products, use customer advisory boards, among many other things.
 However you decide, it could be essential for you staying in business.